Gleadless Valley Regeneration

 Shaped by the Community

 The plan builds on years of community conversations.
 From online chats to local workshops, residents have been sharing their hopes, frustrations and ideas.
-That feedback – along with housing and planning data – is currently with HLM architects and Arup to develop into a costed ‘feasibility’ plan.
+That feedback – along with housing and planning data – is currently with design experts employed by the council to develop into a costed ‘feasibility’ plan.
 This will enable us to start to make important decisions on where to begin our investment in improving homes, communities and green spaces.

 What Happens Next?